 - Explore new environments.
 Another common strategy is to shift budgets to innovative ad spaces, such as connected TV (CTV).
 With 92% of all ad-supported CTV households in the U.S. already accessible through a tool like Display & Video 360, there are plenty of promising programmatic ad buying opportunities.6 CTV is also a space where privacy-forward alternatives to third-party cookies — such as the IAB’s Identifier for Advertisers — are gaining adoption.

 - Turn to automation and machine learning.
-Marketers and agencies clearly recognize that the future will mean gaps in their data sources.
+Marketers and agencies clearly recognise that the future will mean gaps in their data sources.
 They are looking for tools from their demand-side platforms (DSP) to help bridge those gaps and ensure smooth deployment of, and performance from, programmatic campaigns.
-Conversion modeling, for example, can improve your marketing with new sources of measurement data.
+Conversion modelling, for example, can improve your marketing with new sources of measurement data.